grand-decentral-station/concept/concept/services.md

 The data collected about each GDS would be:

 - the URL pointing to the GDS
+- the current status of the GDS (shut down, offline, running)
 - a list of "mentoring servers" (see below)

 This index is rebuilt every specific amount of time (for example every day at a random time) by pinging each GDS in the index.